 Financial literacy is a crucial skill that everyone should possess in order to manage their finances effectively.
 Unfortunately, it’s not always taught in schools, which can leave young adults ill-equipped to handle their finances in the real world.
-We’ll explore the benefits of teaching financial literacy in high school and the impact it can have on the financial futures of students.
+Did you know that only 17 states require high school students to take a course in personal finance?
+Next Gen Personal Finance is on a mission to change that by 2030!
+Let’s explore the benefits of teaching financial literacy in high school and the impact it can have on students’ financial futures.

 Why Teach Financial Literacy in High School?